loeaf/text-abbreviate/readMe.md

 # text-abbreviate

-`my_string_processor` is a Python package for string processing.
+`text-abbreviate` is a Python package for string processing.
 It allows you to clean up and transform strings into the desired format.

 ## Installation